Golf Courses |

 Elie to St Monans - This begins at Ruby Bay Car Park, accessed by taking the first right turning after the Ship Inn.
 Ruby Bay takes its name from the red garnet once found here.
 The path crosses Shepherd's Knowe and a short detour leads to Elie Lighthouse (1908) and Ladies Tower (c.1760) built for Lady Janet Anstruther as a summer house.
 Further on are the ruins of Ardross Castle (c.1370) and the 15th century Newark Castle.
 Nearby is a 16th C. doocot.
 From here to St Monans there is another high tide diversion which borders fields, crosses a bridge and rejoins the low tide route near 14th C. St Monans Church.
 The path passes the restored St. Monans Windmill, once used to pump seawater into the adjacent salt pans, and fossil rich limestone beds.

-St Andrews Sea Safari does trips around St Andrews with a focus on the historical sites.
-Better still, they also do trips right from Elie Pier which follow the coastline and have more of an emphasis on the plentiful wildlife in this area.
+Elie Sea Safari leaves from Elie Pier and follows the coastline with more of an emphasis on the plentiful wildlife in this area.
 You are likely to see seals and an abundance of sea birds including puffins if the time of year is right and, if you are very lucky, you might even see a pod of dolphins.

-The Isle of May boat trips offer two types of boat trips.
+The Isle of May boat trips offer three types of boat trips.
 The first is a landing trip to the Isle of May which is famous for its puffins, seals and copious seabirds.
 You will have time to explore the island and its bird colonies at your leisure before catching the boat back to Anstruther.
-The other boat trip that is on offer is shorter and circumnavigates the Isle of May allowing you to observe seals and puffins from the boat before heading back to shore.
+The other two boat trips that are on offer are shorter and circumnavigates the Isle of May allowing you to observe seals and puffins from the boat before heading back to shore.